Dress codes and discrimination – How to do the former without the latter

 1. Be fair to your employees.
 However you decide to represent your company, it’s essential that your employees are able to complete their daily tasks and are not restricted to do so by a dress code.

 If you have an established business but are yet to implement a dress code, consider holding a meeting at manager or director level to collect feedback from your existing team.
-You can make the final decision, but it does help to brainstorm and show you are open to input from your employees.
+You can make the final decision, but it does help to collaborate and show you are open to input from your employees.

 When it comes to detail, make sure that any standards imposed on genders are made equal or equivalent where possible.
 And for transgender employees?
 Allow them to follow your dress code guidance that matches their gender identity.